Skip to main content

 This can be frustrating for vegetarians and vegans as it is can be difficult to tell if a wine contains animal products or not.

-So, let’s talk about what animal products are used in the winemaking process and why, and what you can do to avoid them.
+In this article, you will learn what animal products are used in the winemaking process and why, and what you can do to avoid them.

 wine